 IBS

 Stomach pains?
 Unpredictable bowel movements?
 You could have Irritable Bowel Syndrome.
 But what is IBS?
-And how can you live your life while needing to poo at any given moment?
+And is IBS a disability in the UK, meaning you could be entitled to benefits if you suffer from it?
+Read on to learn more.

 What is IBS?